-It can be hard to get to the store with a new baby or multiple kiddos.
+Getting to the store with a new baby or multiple kiddos can be challenging.
 Grab some healthy groceries for her and the kids to enjoy and take some stress off her plate.
-Pick up some essentials that you know she needs if she simply doesn’t have the energy to run those errands.
+Pick up some essentials you know she needs if she doesn’t have the energy to run those errands.

 7. Bring her favorite treats.

 There’s nothing like comfort foods when you’re having a rough time.
 Bring some cookies or another favorite treat of hers, along with some coffee or tea.
 It will be a pleasant surprise.

 8. Let her know you’re there if she wants to talk.